Cognitive Distortions Mindfulness Guide

 In practice, you might feel cool air at the nostrils, notice a tight chest, and silently name, “catastrophizing.”
 That sequence links awareness, labeling, body sensation, and response choice.
 The thought still appears, but you have a little room to respond.

 Mindfulness-based cognitive therapy, or MBCT, uses this process in a more structured way.
-A 2014 JAMA Internal Medicine meta-analysis of 209 studies and 12,145 participants found mindfulness-based therapy had moderate effects for anxiety and depression compared with control conditions source.
+A 2014 JAMA Internal Medicine meta-analysis of 209 studies and 12,145 participants found mindfulness-based therapy had moderate effects for anxiety and depression compared with control conditions JAMA study.
 Earlier MBCT relapse studies also suggest it can help some people with recurrent depression, especially as part of appropriate care.

 Clinicians typically recommend mindfulness as a skill that can complement therapy, not as a stand-alone answer for serious symptoms.